serpapi/google-search-results-dotnet/README.md

 This Dotnet package is meant to scrape and parse results from Google, Bing, Baidu, Yandex, Yahoo, Ebay and more using [SerpApi](https://serpapi.com).

-This extension is in development.
-But the code can be re-use for production because the API is already stable.
+Master is currently tracking the version 2.0 of this API which has been release yet.
+See other branch for released version.

 The following services are provided:
  * [Search API](https://serpapi.com/search-api)